-A few months ago, when everyone in my family was sick, my good friend Jan brought over what turned out to be a perfect meal for all of us – chicken soup.
+A few months ago, when everyone in my family was sick, my good friend Jan brought over what turned out to be a perfect meal for all of us – turkey soup.
 I don’t know if it was just because I was recovering from my own illness and my daughter’s hospital stay, but this soup was more healing to me than any medicine.
 Warm and rich, yet light and delicious, it was the very thing we all needed.

 - 2 tablespoons vegetable oil